 Sustainability and mobility are important elements of the City of West Hollywood’s Smart City Strategic Plan, and EV charging is a technology that helps advance the plan objectives.
 Development of EV charging stations involves several weighty considerations, including charging infrastructure technologies, power demand and capacity, and utility coordination.
 As City of West Hollywood moved through development, they realized that the intricacies of EV design necessitated expert collaboration.
 Working through the MSA, they engaged Black & Veatch who quickly joined forces with City of West Hollywood to help them navigate the complexities of EV charging design.
 As engineer and designer, Black & Veatch: ● Reviewed contractors’ permit applications on behalf of City of West Hollywood to ensure sound electrical engineering and design ● Served as City of West Hollywood’s advocate during specific EV charging program development As a testament to a successful engagement, City of West Hollywood trusted Black & Veatch to continue the evolution of their EV planning by issuing a work order under the MSA to help implement their city-wide EV charging plan.

 Fast-Moving Smart Solutions

 Cities that collaborate are the first to create best practices and sharable assets that benefit their smart city programs.
-In the end, the collaborating city will have an innovative and vibrant community, whereas cities who try to solve problems alone unknowingly walk a slower path to innovation and citizen-centric city functions.
-Regardless of which technologies a city wants to deploy—from EV charging and connected kiosks to smart buildings and intelligent transportation—they will benefit from a bench of experts.
-WeHo contracted with Black & Veatch to deploy their smart city projects.
+In the end, the collaborating city will have an innovative and vibrant community, whereas cities that try to solve problems alone unknowingly walk a slower path to innovation and citizen-centric city functions.
+Regardless of which technologies, a city wants to deploy—from EV charging and connected kiosks to smart buildings and intelligent transportation—they will benefit from a bench of experts.
+City of West Hollywood contracted with Black & Veatch to deploy their smart city projects.
 Working with one contractor helps ensure a cohesive solution set, avoid duplicate digital investments, and optimize assets.